-During the year ended June 30, 2012 and 2011, the Foundation paid \$139,357 and \$141,560, respectively, to the Association of Alumni, Former Students and Friends of Southern Illinois University (Carbondale) (the "Association") to assist the Association in its support for SIU, relating primarily to the cost of printed materials distributed by the Association.
-The Association also granted \$63,689 and \$66,074 to various Foundation restricted accounts in 2012 and 2011, respectively.
+During the years ended June 30, 2013 and 2012, the Foundation paid \$140,499 and \$139,357, respectively, to the Association of Alumni, Former Students and Friends of Southern Illinois University (Carbondale) (the "Association") to assist the Association in its support for SIU, relating primarily to the cost of printed materials distributed by the Association.
+The Association also granted \$56,286 and \$63,689 to various Foundation restricted accounts in 2013 and 2012, respectively.

-The Foundation also received several grants from SIU totaling \$38,733 and \$14,676 for the years ended June 30, 2012 and 2011, respectively.
+The Foundation also received several grants from SIU totaling \$613,401 and \$38,733 for the years ended June 30, 2013 and 2012, respectively.

-Current and former members of the Foundation's Board of Directors (or their family members or related entities) occasionally may sell goods or provide services to the Foundation.
-Any such goods or services are furnished at standard rates, properly recorded in the Statement of Activities, and are not material for 2012 or 2011.
+Current and former members of the Foundation's board of directors (or their family members or related entities) occasionally may sell goods or provide services to the Foundation.
+Any such goods or services are furnished at standard rates, properly recorded in the Statement of Activities and are not material for 2013 or 2012.